 Because students must attend lectures and coursework in person, they must be able to travel to or relocate to one of the 12 Medical Sales College campuses: Atlanta, GA; Austin, TX; Charlotte, NC; Chicago, IL; Cincinnati, OH; Dallas, TX; Denver, CO; Houston, TX; Phoenix, AZ; San Diego, CA; Sarasota, FL; and Wilmington, DE.

-In addition to tuition costs—$12,350 for the 12-week programs and $6,350 for the eight-week program—students will incur the costs of transportation, scrubs, business attire, a personal computer, and an up-to-date immunization record.
+In addition to tuition costs—$17,500 + $350 for the 12-week programs and $8,750 + $350 for the eight-week program—students will incur other costs associated with attending as well such as materials and living expenses.

 The best pharmaceutical sales training for you depends on whether you want a general certification or a niche certification for a particular facet of the pharmaceutical industry, such as biotechnology.
 The best route for each aspiring pharmaceutical sales rep also depends heavily on your background, particularly whether or not you have a college degree in a related field.